-- i. player's photo with a relevant document - ii. photo or short video of the player's face - b) Submission of document that verifies the player's permanent address.
-The submission of a utility bill is satisfactory: - Alternatively, the bookmaker may verify the player's address by mailing special verification codes to the player's address.
-Upon receiving the codes, the player should insert them in the bookmaker's system.
-This correspondence is confidential, and the envelope used does not have any logo or indication of the bookmaker. - c) The player's email can be verified by sending him an email with instructions to be followed, such as access codes or a link. - 5.3.3.7.
+- i. player's photo with a relevant document - ii. photo or short video of the player's face - b) verification of the player's permanent residential address is carried out by - i. submitting a utility bill in the player's name, or - ii. submitting a utility bill in the name of a person with whom the player lives or cohabits, but only if the document is accompanied by either - a. an affidavit in which the relationship between them is clarified and in which the player's permanent residential address is confirmed, or - b. a certificate signed by the President of the Community Council, confirming that the player's permanent residential address is as stated in the utility bill, - iii. submitting a certificate from the President of the Community Council confirming the player's permanent residential address, or - iv. the player receiving and confirming special/unique codes (through the bookmaker's online platform) which were sent through the mail by the bookmaker solely for the purpose of verifying the player's permanent residence address. - c) the player's email can be verified by sending him an email with instructions to be followed, such as access codes or a link.

+5.3.3.7.
 However, the player's identification verification should not be based only on document submission but should also ensure that the player is the person identified in the document.
 The bookmaker collects information and data from the player's device, such as geolocation and IP address, which allow verification of the information presented in the documents.
 Biometric checks and player's photos, with him holding either the identification document or a code or a proof of the date defined by the bookmaker may be used to verify that the player is the person he claims to be.